 We do not know what Eliza and William looked like.
 A portrait (possibly still in the possession of a Junor or McGregor/McGrigor descendant) would be an extraordinary find – by no means impossible.
 Again, there is a whole range of genetic possibility.
 In the 1800s the colour of Eliza and William’s skins, eyes and hair would have greatly impacted on how the children were perceived and accepted here.
 Resemblance to a Highland father or to a Guyanan mother could have meant the difference between remaining in Guyana on the plantation and a new life in Scotland.

 As to Emma McGrigor, Eliza’s only child, her appearances in the 1841 and 1851 censuses may be coincidental.
 After her appearance in the 1861 census, there seems to be no further trace.
 Did she marry?
 Emigrate?
 Change her name?
+How ever far away she moved, however she reinvented herself, childbearing would have risked her having a child of colour.
 So far I have been unable to find anything of her later life although I have looked hard.
 I hope others will keep looking.

 It is very hard to tell Eliza’s story without either politicising or romanticising it.
 In my view we can however deduce from the position of Eliza’s neat tombstone in Rosemarkie burial ground, so close to the kirk and main path and surrounded by other family members, that she was accepted here in the Black Isle, if not respected and, perhaps, loved.
 Interestingly, Gerda Stevenson has not yet been able to visit Eliza’s grave.
 I wonder if doing so might have changed her poem in any way?